AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

 And infrastructure roles are difficult to automate.

-If the role is still focused on reactive troubleshooting, the firm is behind.
+If the role is focused on reactive troubleshooting, the firm is behind.

-If it is evolving toward digital governance, automation strategy, and information management, the firm is future-ready.
+If it's evolving toward digital governance, automation strategy, and information management, it's future-ready.

 Practical steps include: